Scrollino is an innovative device for reading continuous printed content – much like a smartphone, but 100% paper-based.

 “Scrollino gave us the means to exceed the boundaries of a sheet of paper and to run the lengths of our imaginations.
 We invented this new format and we keep playing with it – to make it better, to reimagine it, to see how far we can unroll it.”

-This revolutionary book form and editorial concept offers a playful experience to all dreamers, big and small.
+This revolutionary book form and editorial concept offer a playful experience to all dreamers, big and small.
 It’s easy to play with, interactive, and fun to show off.

 In addition to the many different types of books available, customers can also purchase refills for their Scrollinos – compatible paper rolls with illustrations to color and draw on, patterned origami paper for folding, or even blank paper to draw and write on.

 The Favardins have exceeded the boundaries of a simple sheet of paper to run the lengths of their imaginations.
 Unroll the magic of Scrollino by trying it for yourself.